Valparaiso, Indiana: Infrastructure

 Valparaiso gets all of its water from wells that draw water from depths between 90 and 120 ft.
 The supply is treated with chlorine solution to remove the iron.
 Valparaiso also has three sewer retention basins.

 Valparaiso's energy is provided by NIPSCO.
 The Schaeffer Power Plant is located south of Valparaiso, in Wheatfield.

 A city bus service, the V-Line, was founded in 2007.
 It operates between downtown, the university, shopping centers, the city's northern neighborhoods, and Dune Park station of the Northern Indiana Commuter Transit District.

-On October 6, 2008, Valparaiso inaugurated an express bus service to and from Chicago, Illinois called ChicaGo DASH.
+On October 6, 2008, Valparaiso inaugurated an express bus service to and from Chicago, Illinois, called ChicaGo DASH.
 Buses depart Valparaiso on weekday mornings and return from Chicago in the evenings.

 Valparaiso is served by four highways.
 U.S. Route 30 is the major east–west artery on the southern side of the city.
 Indiana State Road 49, the major north–south artery, connects with Chesterton, Indiana and the Indiana Toll Road.
-Indiana Route 130 runs northwest to Hobart, Indiana.
+Indiana State Road 130 runs northwest to Hobart, Indiana.
 Indiana State Road 2, which connects South Bend and Lowell, passes through the southeast corner of the city.

 Three railroads pass through the city.
-The Norfolk Southern Railway operates on the tracks that were previously the Nickel Plate Road, the Canadian National is the former Grand Trunk Western Railroad and the Chicago, Fort Wayne and Eastern Railroad operates on the tracks that were previously used by the Pennsylvania Railroad.
+The Norfolk Southern Railway operates on the tracks that were previously the Nickel Plate Road, the Canadian National is the former Grand Trunk Western Railroad, and the Chicago, Fort Wayne and Eastern Railroad operates on the tracks that were previously used by the Pennsylvania Railroad.